-For more on circus history — and particularly one figure who looms large in that history: Connecticut native P.T.
-Barnum — stream the new two-part podcast from Walter Woodward.
+Learn even more about circus history — and particularly one figure who looms large in that history: Connecticut native P.T.
+Barnum — with the new two-part podcast from Connecticut State Historian Walter Woodward.
+Stream both episodes of the podcast below!

 In Part 1, “Barnum’s Circus: How the Greatest Showman Made the Circus the Greatest Show 0n Earth,” follow the story of P.T.
 Barnum, from his entry into the circus business in 1870, through its merger to become Barnum & Bailey’s “Greatest Show on Earth,” to its final transformation into the Ringling Bros. and Barnum & Bailey Circus.
 Hear interviews with Connecticut authorities on Barnum, experts involved with American Experience’s “The Circus” documentary, and interviews with participants in the 2018 Circus Historical Society Convention.
 They provide a look at the significance of the circus in American society, Barnum’s unique contributions to the development of circuses and mass culture, and his profound legacy for American culture in the 21st century.